team696/CommonLibrary/README.md

 ## Usage:

 ### Automatic Install
+ - Initialize git for your project (you don't actually need to make a github page, just press the button on the left side in VS Code called Source Control)
  - Go To Root of your project (one with the src folder and gradle files)
  - Run
 ```